salsalabs/extractenator/README.md

 2. [LiveScript](http://livescript.net/ "LiveScript's Homepage")
 3. [Git](http://git-scm.com/ "Homepage for the Git source control program")

-A really, really easy way to install Node and LiveScript is to start with the [Node Versio manager (nvm)](https://github.com/creationix/nvm).
+A really, really easy way to install Node and LiveScript is to start with the [Node Version manager (nvm)](https://github.com/creationix/nvm).
 Use the installation steps to install `nvm` in your Linux/OSX home dir.
 When you log back in again, then you can use these commands to install the correct version of node and LiveScript:

 ```bash
 nvm install 6